 Many years ago I read an article about shiatsu massage in the Body and Mind section of the Saturday Times.
-I went through the list of ailments that shiatsu could apparently help with and could tick most of them – insomnia, depression, menstrual problems, terrible work-life balance and digestion problems.
+I went through the list of issues that shiatsu could help with and could tick most of them – insomnia, depression, menstrual problems, terrible work-life balance and digestion problems.
 I went to the Shiatsu Society website, found a local practitioner and booked myself a treatment.
 I came out of the treatment feeling so completely different – it was a bit spooky, but in a good way.
 Suddenly I was aware of my whole body – my job then was very demanding and I suddenly realised that I was completely living in my head without paying much attention at all to the rest of my body.
 The shiatsu treatment made me realise that I had a body that needed attention too.

 I carried on having shiatsu massage treatments and eventually decided that this therapy was making such a difference to me that I wanted to take it further and decided to train as a shiatsu therapist.
-I got a place with the Shiatsu College in London for a 3-year course, which I successfully completed, and I now practice in Oxford.
+I got a place with the Shiatsu College in London for a 3-year course, which I successfully completed, and I now practice in Coleraine in Northern Ireland.
 I was also a teaching assistant with the Shiatsu College for 2 years after graduation, which allowed me to keep on learning and practicing shiatsu.
 I completed a post-graduate programme, which led to the MRSS qualification with The Shiatsu Society and I regularly participate in CPD events, courses and seminars to continue my learning.

 I am registered with The Shiatsu Society, which means that I successfully completed my course with the Shiatsu College, that I am fully insured and that I follow the code of ethics of The Shiatsu Society.